 Instructions

-- Remove the syrup from the heat and pass it through a fine mesh strainer to remove the peach chunks.
-Let the syrup fully cool to room temperature before using.
+- Use a fine mesh strainer to strain out the peach chunks.
+Let the syrup fully cool to room temperature before using in drinks or storing.

 Notes

-- Storage: Store any leftover syrup in an airtight container in the fridge for up to several weeks.
+- Storage: Store peach syrup in an airtight container in the fridge for up to 2 weeks.
+Freeze for up to 2 to 3 months and thaw overnight in the fridge.

 - Prep Time: 3 minutes